mimiro-io/mssql-datalayer/README.md

 }
 ```

 Above is a complete example of a config with 2 tables from 2 different databases.
 It show all the available configuration options, and how to use them.
+This includes reading both and writing to the Customers-table

 ### Server config